Debit Mastercard: Baltic states

 Swedbank has offered Debit Mastercard in Estonia since 2011, Latvia and Lithuania since 2012.
 Nordea has offered Debit Mastercard in Latvia since 2016.
 SEB has offered Debit Mastercard and Visa Debit for years equally in the Baltic states, but since March/April 2014 SEB decided to prefer Debit Mastercard as their main debit card, still somewhat offering also Visa Debit.

 Canada

 Debit Mastercard was launched in Canada in July 2016 with Bank of Montreal.
-Similar to most Canadian Visa Debit cards, BMO's Debit Mastercard is co-branded with Interac and operates solely over that network for point-of-sale transactions in Canada, but uses the Mastercard network for Internet and international transactions.
+Similar to most Canadian Visa Debit cards, BMO's Debit Mastercard is co-badged with Interac and operates solely over that network for point-of-sale transactions in Canada, but uses the Mastercard network for Internet and international transactions.

 Germany

 Deutsche Bank, Commerzbank, Norisbank, Consors Finanz, MLP, netbank, KT Bank, O2 Banking, Fidor Bank and N26 offer the Debit Mastercard to their customers.
 In Germany, the Debit Mastercard is a competitor to the national Girocard.